perladvent/perldotcom/content/article/fork-yeah-part-2.md

 }
 ```

 I've used the group `sys_wait_h` to import multiple symbols from the POSIX module.
 This time, both child and parent are in infinite while loops.
 If I pause the child by sending it SIGSTOP, `waitpid` will return.
-The parent tests whether the child was stopped with the macro `WIFSTOPPED`, if if so it sends SIGCONT to the child via `kill`, resuming it.
+The parent tests whether the child was stopped with the macro `WIFSTOPPED`, if so it sends SIGCONT to the child via `kill`, resuming it.

 Running the script as `wuntraced.pl`: